MinaMamdouh-10/first-python-project/README.md

-# first-python-project
+# Learning Python
-Learning Python to become an AI Engineer.
+Learning Python to become an AI Engineer in the future.